curroramos/stack-ai/README.md

 - **LinearIndex** is the baseline — robust, no assumptions.
 - **ClusteredIndex** improves query speed at the cost of accuracy and added complexity.
-- Both indexes will be rebuildt when the entire dataset is refreshed or updated
+- Both indexes will be rebuildt when the entire dataset is refreshed

 ### Concurrency & Data Consistency